souvikghosh2000/Multi-Class-Image-Segmentation/README.md

 ## Performance

-After training the customized ResNet-R50 on our dataset, we achieved an impressive accuracy of 90%.
+After training the customized ResNet-R50 on our dataset, we achieved an impressive accuracy of above 90%.
 This showcases the effectiveness of our modifications in improving the model's feature extraction capabilities.

-## Usage

-To use our customized ResNet-R50 model in your projects, simply follow the instructions provided in the `usage` directory.
-You can also explore and fine-tune the hyperparameters based on your specific use case.

 ## Contributions